Canon 500D vs 100D

 |Canon G1 X« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Canon G1 X|

 |Canon 600D« »||Y||mono||mono||Y||-||mini||2.0||-||-||-||Canon 600D|

 |Canon 550D« »||Y||stereo||-||Y||-||mini||2.0||-||-||-||Canon 550D|

 It is notable that the 100D has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 500D does not feature such a mic input.

 Both the 500D and the 100D have been discontinued, but can regularly be found used on eBay.
 The 500D was replaced by the Canon 550D, while the 100D was followed by the Canon 200D.

 So how do things add up?
 Which of the two cameras – the Canon 500D or the Canon 100D – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 500D:

 - More heavily discounted: Has been available for much longer (launched in March 2009).